SimVascular/simvascular.github.io-archive/source/documentation/modeling/_thresholding.md

 	Press and hold the left mouse button at the point Move the mouse to scale the contour

-The contour may looks a little jagged, you can selecte the contoru from the list and click the button "Smooth" to get a smooher contour.
+The contour may looks a little jagged, you can selecte the contour from the list and click the button "Smooth" to get a smooher contour.

  <figure>
   <img class="svImg svImgMd"  src="documentation/modeling/imgs/segmentation/smoothedcontour.png">